JSON Minifier

 Frequently Asked Questions

-Can I minify JSON that is already on one line?
+Can I minify JSON that contains comments?

 Formula